 Baking layer cakes

 The way to ensure the best results is to bake each layer separately.
-That way they bake faster and it's easier to have more even layers than you do when you cut a cake in half (or thirds which is not easy).
+That way, they bake faster and more even than you do when you cut a cake in half (or thirds, which is not easy).

 But having 2 or 3 similar baking pans may not be your case, or the oven might not hold that amount of pans.